Mark Meadows: Election investigation (Georgia)

+Election investigation (federal)

+In June 2023, it was reported that Meadows had testified to a federal grand jury as part of special counsel Jack Smith's ongoing investigation into the former president's handling of classified documents.
+On October 24, 2023, it was disclosed that Meadows, under a grant of immunity by Smith, admitted that he had repeatedly informed President Donald Trump that there was no basis to the contentions that there had been election fraud that caused him to lose the 2020 presidential election, and despite the fact that Meadows had authored a book that made claims directly to the contrary.

 Career after White House

-Meadows became a partner at the Conservative Partnership Institute in January 2021 as Biden took office.
-The group has aimed to elect conservatives, particularly using dark money, and change voting rules.
+Meadows became a principal at the Conservative Partnership Institute in January 2021 as Biden took office.
+The group has aimed to elect conservatives, particularly using dark money, and changing voting rules.

 Political positions

-Abortion and family planning
+Abortion

 Meadows is opposed to abortion and has called abortion a tragedy.
 He opposes federal funding for abortion and believes parents should be notified of underage abortion procedures.
-He also opposes requiring churches and other religious sites to provide birth control options.
+He also opposes requiring churches and other religious sites to provide birth control options to employees.

-Birtherism

-In 2012, Meadows appeared to flirt with "birther" conspiracy theories; in June 2012, while running for office, he said at a Tea Party rally that "2012 is the time we are going to send Mr. Obama home to Kenya or wherever it is", implying that Obama was not born in the United States.
-He made a similar comment later that month.
-When asked about his comment, Meadows said it was "a non-issue" and "probably a poor choice of words on my part" and that "I believe he's an American citizen."